Hi, I'm Lauren, an Associate Marriage and Family Therapist in the Bay Area, CA (AMFT#156169).

 For over 15 years, I've collaborated with nonprofits to create meaningful change in communities.
 At the core, my therapeutic approach is holistic, person-centered, and trauma-focused.
-I foster nurturing, authentic, supportive connections with youth and adults in sensitive situations.
+With my training in strength-based interventions and multicultural counseling, I foster nurturing, authentic, supportive connections with youth

 I'm adaptive, endlessly curious, empathetic, and organized.
-Currently, I work for Mt.
-Diablo Unified School District as a Behavioral Health Specialist Intern practicing restorative justice milieu therapy with elementary students served by the Counseling Enrichment Program.
+I work for Mt.
+Diablo Unified School District as a Mental Health Clinical Specialist practicing restorative justice milieu therapy with special education elementary students served by the Counseling Enrichment Program.
+During my graduate program, I developed an 8-week workshop that will help transition-age youth with life skills and career development resources.

-I'm interested in the intersection of mental health and the natural environment.
+I'm trained and experienced in the intersection of mental health and the natural environment.
 In early 2024, I completed an ecotherapy training via the Holos Institute.
 As a member of the Climate Psychology Alliance North America (CPA-NA), I've also completed training in climate-aware therapy and as a climate cafe facilitator.
-For my graduate capstone, I'm creating an 8-week workshop that will help transition-age youth with life skills and career development resources.

 Testimonials about my work: